levidurfee/lava/README.md

 ## goal

 My goal is to write a game framework that will work with any level created in HTML that follows a few rules.
-I am writing it in TypeScript, compiling to ES6, and babel'ing (transcompiling) to ES2015.